College of Graduate Studies

 - Potential for the applicant to contribute to the profession of social work, as demonstrated in the personal essay and letters of recommendation.

 - Applicant’s ability to bring diversity to the school.
 This includes many factors the applicant brings which will broaden his or her experience and perspective on the human condition, as demonstrated in the personal essay and other materials submitted.

 - Suitability for the profession, including, but not limited to: ability to interact effectively with others, empathy, demonstration of appropriate boundaries and judgment and the ability to interact appropriately with diverse populations.

-You need to pay the $500 seat deposit upon receiving the notification that you have been admitted to the MSW program along with your intent to attend Radford University.
-If you have any questions or concerns contact Dr. Deneen Evans.
+You will need to pay the seat deposit, which goes toward your tuition, upon receiving notification that you have been admitted to the MSW program.
+This is paid directly to the Graduate College.
+Instructions will be included in the admissions letter.
+If you have any questions or concerns contact Dr. Phil Mongan (firstname.lastname@example.org)

 We require three letters of recommendation.
-We strongly encourage applicants to solicit one letter from a professional practicing in the field of human services preferably a supervisor, one letter from an academic reference preferably a professor and one from an additional source of your own choosing.
-Additionally, it is recommended that applicants to the Advanced Standing program ask their senior year field instructor to serve as one of the three required references.
+We strongly encourage applicants to request one letter from a professional practicing in the field of human service, preferably a supervisor, and one letter from an academic reference, preferably a professor, and one from an additional source of your own choosing.
+It is recommended that applicants to the Advanced Standing program, who have completed their senior year field, ask their field instructor to serve as one of the three required references.